 Table Manners Guide

 Placing the Napkin in Your Lap.
-If there is one, wait for the host or hostess to take his or her napkin off the table and place it in his or her lap.
+Place the napkin in your lap immediately upon seating.
+If there is a host or hostess, wait for him or her to take their napkin off the table and place it in his or her lap.
 (An exception to this rule is buffet-style meals, where you should unfold your napkin when you start eating.)
-If there is no host or hostess, place the napkin in your lap immediately upon seating.

 Unfolding the Napkin.
 Unfold your napkin in one smooth motion without "snapping" or "shaking" it open.